mmgaggle/hybrid-data-context/README.md

 oc start-build openshift-spark
 ```

-You can watch the image building process progress by tailing the buildconfig log.
+You can observe the image building process by tailing the buildconfig log.

 ```
 oc logs -f buildconfig/openshift-spark
 ```

-If you're tailing the log until the build completes, then you can press ctl-c to drop back to the shell.
+If you're tailing the log and the build completes, then you can press ctl-c to drop back to the shell.

-Assuming the openshift-spark image is built, we can use it as a base image for building a base-notebook image
+Assuming the openshift-spark image is built, we can use it as a base image for building a base-notebook image.
+We'll use the base-notebook repository from [radanalyticsio](https://radanalytics.io) as a starting point.
+You may want to consider forking this repository and using your own copy if you want to build a set of commonly used libraries into the image.

 ```
 oc new-build https://github.com/radanalyticsio/base-notebook \